-The site is currently mainly laid to pasture land and the site is bordered by a mature hedge.
-The site adjoins the existing farm buildings at Ty Nant.
+The site is currently mainly laid to arable land and the site is bordered by a mature hedge.
+The site adjoins the existing farm buildings at Domgay Hall.

-The landscape around the site consists of large undulating arable fields; the fields are generally bordered by mature hedgerows.
+The landscape around the site consists of large undulating permanent pasture and arable fields; the fields are generally bordered by mature hedgerows.